 The competing priorities of the various stakeholders briefly brought connection plans to a standstill, as none of the unilateral plans were acceptable to other parties (e.g., losing parking space or a street lane was denied by transit agencies).
-Through collaboration and by bringing all stakeholders to the same planning meetings, a better solution was developed.
+Through collaboration and by bringing all stakeholders together at the same planning meetings, a better solution was developed.
 Thinking about the issue from all perspectives allowed stakeholders to see others' points of view, which in turn led to an acceptable solution for everyone.

-By redesigning the parking lot curb and parking stall spacing, the TTC's engineering department was able to include the MUP within its boundaries while simultaneously minimizing impact on parking spaces, with a loss of only seven parking spaces.
-The city's Transportation Services group showed flexibility in its ask for trail width, reducing it from 12 ft to 9 ft in certain areas along the MUP connection to allow the TTC to retain parking spaces, while Forestry Operations supported the project by relocating some trees.
+Redesigning the parking lot curb and parking stall spacing enabled the TTC's engineering department to include the MUP within its boundaries while simultaneously minimizing impact on parking spaces, with a loss of only seven parking spaces.
+The city's Transportation Services group showed flexibility in trail width, reducing the required width from 12 ft to 9 ft in certain areas along the MUP connection to allow the TTC to retain parking spaces.
+Forestry Operations also supported the project by relocating some trees.
 The regional agencies worked together to ensure that the MUP crosses their terminal from behind the taxi stand, maintaining continuity of the connection to the Yonge/Bishop intersection without removing the taxi stand.